James Burton: Early life and career

-With Rick Nelson
+With Ricky Nelson, work as a session musician, and Shindig!

-Burton played guitar on the majority of Rick Nelson's songs recorded during the first 11 years of Nelson's career, beginning with his premiere at Master Recorders in Hollywood on November 18, 1957, for the classic "Stood Up"/"Waitin' in School" rockabilly single (Burton was relegated to rhythm as Joe Maphis was still playing lead guitar at the time).
+Burton played guitar on the majority of Ricky Nelson's songs recorded during the first 11 years of Nelson's career, beginning with his premiere at Master Recorders in Hollywood on November 18, 1957, for the classic "Stood Up"/"Waitin' in School" rockabilly single.
+At this time, Burton was relegated to rhythm as Joe Maphis was still playing lead guitar for Nelson.
+Ricky Nelson's original (regular) band included Burton and double bassist James Kirkland; Kirkland was later replaced by Joe Osborn on electric bass.

+Burton's first single as Nelson's lead guitarist was "Believe What You Say".
 In 1965 he started working on the television program Shindig! which curtailed his touring with Nelson.
 However, Burton continued contributing to his friend's studio albums through the Perspective sessions in April 1968.

-As a studio musician

 The Shindig! exposure led to recording session work with a variety of artists, mostly as an unattributed sideman.
+In 1966, he began focusing more on his work as a session guitarist.

 In 1967 Burton played Dobro on the Richie Furay song, "A Child's Claim To Fame" on Buffalo Springfield's second album, Buffalo Springfield Again.
 Due to the volume of work, Burton turned down an offer to join Bob Dylan's first touring band, and another offer to play on Elvis Presley's 1968 comeback TV special Elvis.

 With Elvis Presley

 In 1969, Presley again asked Burton to join his show in Las Vegas, and, this time, Burton accepted.
 Burton organized the TCB Band, serving as its leader, and backed Presley from 1969 until Presley's death in 1977.
-A hallmark of Elvis' live shows during this period was his exhortation, "Play it, James," as a cue for the guitarist's solos.
+A hallmark of Presley's live shows during this period was his exhortation, "Play it, James", as a cue for the guitarist's solos.
 For the first season in Vegas in 1969, Burton played his red standard Telecaster.
 Shortly thereafter, he purchased the now familiar pink paisley custom Telecaster.
 Burton was not sure that Elvis would like it; however, since Elvis did, Burton used it for every show.

-Since 1998, Burton has played lead guitar in Elvis: The Concert which reunited some of Elvis' former TCB bandmates, background singers and Elvis' orchestral conductor Joe Guercio (mostly from the "concert years" 1969–1977) live on stage.
+While working with Elvis Presley, he also recorded a solo album, The Guitar Sounds of James Burton, in 1971.